 If you look at the back of our kit you’ll see four large asterisks.
 What do they mean?
 And, whilst we’re on it, why does our kit look like it was designed by a child?
 Continue reading “How the Cranks Got Their Stars”

 My little sister and I had a game when we were kids.
 Our house had more furniture than space.
 The lounge had bookcases, occasional tables, a sideboard, sofas, chairs.
 The game was to get around the room without touching the floor.
 For the floor was lava.
-Continue reading “What is an Gnarbital?”
+We’d climb from table to bookcase, jump on to the sofa, leap from there to a chair.
+The general aim was to follow the room perimeter but diversions into it were encouraged to climb over something more interesting.
+Continue reading “What is Gnarbital?”

 …not just for winter.